 - Place the Swing Pad where you intend to hit and insure the arrow on the side of the Swing Pad points in the proper direction.

 - Be careful of the placement of the USB cable to ensure that it does not become a tripping hazard!

-OptiShot runs at a minimum screen resolution of 1024 x 768.
+Within Settings & Options is Graphics & Video where you'll be able to adjust things like resolution.
 For the best visual results, you should set OptiShot to run at the same resolution as your computer's monitor.
-To do this, select Use Desktop Screen Resolution in the Video Mode section.
+To do this, select Use Desktop Resolution from the Resolution drop down menu.

 If you notice slowness or jerkiness in the running of OptiShot, feel free to make changes to any of the following to find the combination that works best for your computer and graphics card.